-To help meet these goals, the Women's Cancer Program collaborates with numerous Mayo Clinic faculty researchers across many disciplines on four main focus areas related to women's cancers:
+To help meet these goals, the Women's Cancer Program collaborates with numerous Mayo Clinic faculty researchers across many disciplines on four main focus areas related to women's cancers.

 Identifying key genetic alterations underlying women's cancers

-Researchers in the Women's Cancer Program reclassified variants of undetermined significance in BRCA2 as pathogenic or benign through the use of cell-based functional assays that measure the DNA repair activity of BRCA2.
+Among their achievements, our investigators reclassified variants of undetermined significance in BRCA2 as pathogenic or benign through the use of cell-based functional assays that measure the DNA repair activity of BRCA2.
 These assays have demonstrated high sensitivity and specificity for detection of pathogenic mutations.

 - Demonstrated that patients with triple-negative breast cancer should be offered genetic testing for BRCA1 and BRCA2 mutations.